 The quick filters available in this report include a search bar to search by anchor (which auto-fills with suggestions), follow vs nofollow links, type (text, image, frame, form) and new and lost.
 Filters can be combined to focus on exactly what it is you want to analyze about your competitor’s backlinks.

-Please note: At this time, searching by anchor is only available for domains with under one million backlinks.
+Please note: At this time, searching by anchor is only available for domains with under one hundred million backlinks.